Little Bear Mission Statement:

 In January 2015, I left the workforce to focus on my pregnancy.
 In June 2015, we welcomed our first born child.
 My birth and breastfeeding experiences led me to find a passion in supporting mothers.
 From healthcare providers who ignored concerns to family members who expressed doubt, I learned that the systems in place did not provide the education or support that all parents deserve.
 I learned the importance in being well informed and confident.
 Thankfully, I had resources available to me, and have always been extra stubborn, so I found a way to persevere.
 It was the most difficult time of my entire life, but also the most important.
 After battling Postpartum Depression, I decided that it was time to join the forces in bringing change to how our society treats pregnancy, birth, new mothers, and babies.

 In 2016 I began pursuing an education in breastfeeding support.
 I began by volunteering with a local breastfeeding support group, have continued my education by completing the Lactation Education Resources lactation program, earning my Certified Breastfeeding Specialist designation.
-In 2019, I will be eligible to sit for the IBLCE exam which will qualify me as an International Board Certified Lactation Consultant (IBCLC).
-In the meantime, I continue to volunteer locally, and also teach Breastfeeding Classes for parents, and provide breastfeeding support to those experiencing common challenges as they navigate breastfeeding.
-Complex breastfeeding challenges are referred to a qualified and trusted IBCLC.
+In 2019, I achieved the credential of International Board Certified Lactation Consultant (IBCLC).

 Through nursing school and my nursing career, my goal was always to become a Labor and Delivery nurse.
 During the first birth I attended as a nursing student, I was doused in cord blood from head to toe when the doctor cut the cord.
 Everyone joked that this was my baptism into Birth Work.